 Part of an ongoing series about Arizona agriculture’s farmers and ranchers.

 Talk about your farm: My brother, Larry, and I farm approximately 6,000 acres in Yuma County, Arizona and we have been farming for nearly 30 years.
-We grow winter vegetables and we rotate with wheat, cotton,
+We grow winter vegetables and we rotate with wheat, cotton, sudan grass, and alfalfa.

 Lee, Bailee and Candy Ott at the Yuma County Fair.

 What changes have you seen in your lifetime as it relates to farming?
 More advanced technology such as a cabbed tractor complete with an air conditioner, oh yeah and GPS and satellite technology, too.
-We are faced with more strict government regulations than ever before while trying to meet the
+We are faced with more strict government regulations than ever before while trying to meet the ever increasing demands for product.

 Why did you choose to go into agriculture?
 I followed in my forefathers’ footsteps.
 I wanted to carry on the family tradition.